transitmatters/mbta-gtfs-sqlite/README.md

 The subdirectory names are `keys` — string representation of feed start dates.
 Inside you'll find the following items:

 - `gtfs.sqlite3`: a full sqlite representation of the feed
-- `gtfs_compact.sqlite3`: a smaller sqlite representation of the feed with the large `StopTimes` table removed.
+- `gtfs_compact.sqlite3`: a smaller sqlite representation of the feed with the large `StopTime` and `ShapePoint` tables removed.
 - `data.zip`: the zipped version of the raw GTFS feed, straight from the MBTA
 - `feed`: an unzipped version of the raw GTFS feed